chasewalker26/Integrated-Decision-Gradients/README.md

 * To test IG with a pre-trained ResNet101 model on 2012 ImageNet validation data, use the following command:
   * `python3 supplementaryCode/testScript.py --function IG  --image_count 5000 --model R101 --imagenet <DIR_TO_FOLDER>`
-  * Where `<DIR_TO_FOLDER>` points to the 2012 imagenet 50k validation set, and files in the folder should of the structure: "ILSVRC2012_val_00000001.JPEG"
+  * Where `<DIR_TO_FOLDER>` points to the 2012 ImageNet 50k validation set, and files in the folder should of the structure: "ILSVRC2012_val_00000001.JPEG"

 * To perform the comprehensive test suite seen in the paper, the following command would be used:
     * `python3 supplementaryCode/testScript.py --function <attr_method> --image_count 5000 --model <model> --imagenet <DIR_TO_FOLDER>`